neethajohn/sonic-mgmt/tests/pytest.org.md

-    topology(topo_name): The topologies this particular testcase can run against. topo_name can be individual topology names like 't0', 't1', 'ptf', 'any' or a comma separated like ('t0', 't1') if supported on multiple topologies platform(platform_name): used for platform specific test(broadcom, mellanox, vs etc) feature(feature_name): feature this test is written for. eg. acl, nat testbed_type(name): names can be 'fabric' (which indicates the presence of a fanout switch) or 'direct' if a testcase uses directly connected links
+    topology(topo_name): The topologies this particular testcase can run against. topo_name can be individual topology names like 't0', 't1', 'ptf', 'any' or a comma separated like ('t0', 't1') if supported on multiple topologies platform(platform_name): used for platform specific test(broadcom, mellanox, vs etc) feature(feature_name): feature this test is written for. eg. acl, nat connection_type(name): names can be 'fabric' (which indicates the presence of a fanout switch) or 'direct' if a testcase uses directly connected links

 ```
 conftest.py